Tag Archives: bellevue

 Here is a blog entry from the day in 2013 when I named this blog:

-Yesterday morning with my son, I was relaxed and mellow and all was fine with the world, and then… he pooped in the bathtub.
+Yesterday morning with my three year old, I was relaxed and mellow and all was fine with the world, and then… he pooped in the bathtub.
 But, it was OK.
 I cleaned him up, I cleaned up the bathtub, and then he pooped in the potty, which is always worthy of celebration.
 It was all fine – it was a good day.

-But then yesterday afternoon, it was so hot in the house that he couldn’t go down for his nap in his room upstairs (we live in Seattle – we have no air conditioning because we only need it five days a year – but yesterday was one of those days!!).
+But then yesterday afternoon, it was so hot in the house that he couldn’t go down for his nap in his room upstairs.
 So, he’s “napping” on the couch.
 But he’s not.
 And I’m trying to work.
 But I’m not.
 And he’s making a mess with all his toys, and I’m asking him to clean it up.
 And he’s not.
 And I should be calm and reasonable in asking him to clean it up and go back to his couch.
 But I’m not.
 And now, it is a terrible, horrible, no-good, very bad day.

-And really, it was all about my attitude.
+And really, the difference between morning and afternoon was all about my attitude.
 But even knowing that, it’s hard to shift out of it in the moment.

 But, we did shift out of it – we had a fabulous evening in the splash park and watching outdoor Shakespeare with the whole family.